Coastal Bedroom Ideas

 Design Tip #3: Coastal inspired accent colors

 Choose your accent colors - anything in the blue family from pale dusty blue to rich teal and deep sapphire blue.
 If you like a secondary accent color, choose a coastal color inspired by the beach - the sand, the sea, white clouds, pink coral.
 Another fun place to pull accent colors from is sea glass - sea foam green, jade green, cheerful pale yellow, or light turquoise.
+These accent colors can be incorporated in pillows, a table lamp, an upholstered bench or headboard or perhaps a reading chair.

 Design Tip #4: Be choosy with your wall color